 As you can see, the \( \alpha -\beta -\gamma \) filter with dynamic model equations that include acceleration can track the target with constant acceleration and eliminate the lag error.

-There are many types of \( \alpha -\beta -(\gamma) \) filters and they are based on the same principle:
+There are many types of \( \alpha -\beta -(\gamma) \) filters, and they are based on the same principle:

 The main difference between these filters is the selection of weighting coefficients \( \alpha -\beta -(\gamma) \).
 Some filter types use constant weighting coefficients; others compute weighting coefficients for every filter iteration (cycle).

-The choice of the \( \alpha \), \( \beta \) and \( \gamma \) is crucial for proper functionality of your estimation algorithm.
-Another important issue is an initiation of the filter, i.e. providing the initial value for the first filter iteration.
+The choice of the \( \alpha \), \( \beta \) and \( \gamma \) is crucial for proper functionality of the estimation algorithm.

 The following list includes the most popular \( \alpha -\beta -(\gamma) \) filters: